 So what good things are we making out of hemp?

 Glad you asked.
 We’re excited to be bringing hemp into our merchandise catalogue!
 This World Environment Day we want to announce that we are now taking custom hemp cap orders.
+We have two great options for hemp caps — with a curved brim and a flat brim hemp cap.
 This is a particularly special announcement because we currently only offer these via order-by-request.
 Our hemp caps have not yet been added to our eco-friendly range catalogue, so explore a new sustainable way to merch out your brand and contact us directly about your hemp cap order.

 We have a goal to make 100% of our custom products sustainable and eco-friendly by 2024.
 We are gradually adding more eco-friendly products to our range — doing our part to help the environment and by extension help you and your audience.
 We always go into a brief with the idea that the product will last a lifetime and we hope it does!
 But it’s always good to have reassurance knowing your product can be recycled, reused or will decompose if it is disposed of.